Creating a World without Rett Syndrome

 - Funded the discovery of reversibility of Rett syndrome in mice

-- Funded the first gene therapy research in Rett syndrome
+- Funded early gene therapy work in Rett syndrome

 - Convened parents and experts to publish the Rett Syndrome Handbook